-If you are just after the quick answer for the best baby carrier for newborns, we love the LilleBaby baby carrier.
+If you are just after the quick answer for the best baby carrier for newborns in 2021, we love the LilleBaby baby carrier.
 If you are after a baby wrap for newborns our personal recommendation is the Boba Wrap.

 A typical baby carrier has room to move and requires a certain level of strength in the infant that a newborn just does not have.
 For safety reasons you need a carrier that is designed for a smaller infant if you are going to use it with your newborn.